 Want to know the best part?

-The taxation of the gain is deferred until retirement.
+The federal taxation of the gain is deferred until retirement.
 Not all realized gains are recognized and taxed.

 Generally, retirement plans allow you to invest and accumulate earnings on a tax-free basis.
 Gain on sales, along with interest on bonds and dividends on stocks, are fully reinvested in the retirement plan.
 The earnings you accumulate are taxed when you withdraw funds in retirement.